afjl1919/Ice_and_Fire_modify/README.md

 - `dragonDenGoldAmount`
 - `dangerousWorldGenDistanceLimit`
 - `dangerousWorldGenSeparationLimit`
-- Citadel / this mod's original biome configuration for the three dragon caves
+- this mod's original biome configuration for the three dragon caves

 ## Locate Command